xarray-contrib/xarray-simlab/doc/io_storage.rst

    ds.to_netcdf("model2_setup.nc")

-So that you can reload this setup later or elsewhere before running a
+You can then reload this setup later or elsewhere before starting a new
 simulation:

 .. ipython:: python